pandevim/dotfiles/README.md

 # `dotfiles`
 Here’s a list of what I’m using on my Arch GNU/Linux System.
 Managed using [thoughtbot](https://github.com/thoughtbot/rcm).
-I can claim it to be as **KISS** and customizable :
+I can claim it to be as **KISS** and customizable.
+The strikethrough packages are here for only taste, since my system requirements are continues wavering.

 **Core**
 - Boot Loader: `GRUB`